RebornBeat/Browser-Farm/README.md

 ### Injected Namespace

 You have access to these objects/functions without importing them:
-- `context`: The Playwright BrowserContext.
+- `context`: The Playwright BrowserContext (Persistent).
 - `page`: Helper to get the current active page.
 - `accounts`: Dictionary of all accounts attached to this profile.
 - `get_account(account_id)`: Retrieve credentials from your vault.
 - `get_state(key)`: Retrieve shared state from the Orchestrator.
 - `set_state(key, value)`: Set shared state for other profiles.
-- `pyautogui`: The PyAutoGUI library (controls the mouse on the profile's dedicated virtual display).
+- `pyautogui`: The PyAutoGUI library (controls the mouse on the profile's dedicated virtual display). **Note:** This moves the OS-level mouse on the Xvfb display, ensuring trusted input events.
 - `BeautifulSoup`: For HTML parsing.

 ### Dependencies